ivan-korobkov/pdef/docs/language-guide.md

 Generated code must contain static descriptors with definition meta-data which can reference other static descriptors.
-Message bases can be referenced directly because inheritance tree guarantees to serial module order.
+Message bases can be referenced directly because inheritance tree guarantees serial module order.
 Fields, methods and arguments can use a simple late referencing technique via lambdas, closures, blocks, etc.

 Example: